RoSchmi/Esp32_Viessm_Analog_Meter/README.md

  ### Esp32_Viessm_Analog_Meter

-This is work in progress, in the moment not valuable for others.
+This is an application running on an Esp32 dev module to monitor data of a gas heating.

-Have a look on: Esp32_Viessm_DatBase_Bridge
+Gas consumption is retrieved from an analog gas meter via the Esp32-Cam application 'Ai-On-The-Edge-Device".

-Esp32_Viessm_DatBase_Bridge is an App for an Esp32 Dev Board which retrieves sensor data via the Viessmann Api from the Viessmann Cloud and stores the data in Azure Storage Tables in a special way that they can be graphically visualized as time series graphs with my iPhone App **'Charts4Azure'**.
+Operation data of a Viessmann gas heating are retrieved by reading those data back from the Viessmann Cloud using the Viessmann Api.

-Esp32_Viessm-Analog_Meter shall have an additional feature: Reading consumption values from an analog gasmeter which is watched by an Esp32-Cam running "AI-on-the-edge-device" using the Rest-Api.
+Gas consumption data and data from the Viessmann heating are stored in the Cloud on Azure Storage Tables, from where they can be visualized with my iPhone App **'Charts4Azure'**.

 ![gallery](https://github.com/RoSchmi/Esp32_Viessm_Analog_Meter/blob/master/pictures/Heating_Graph_2.PNG)